Rustbelt Mobile Cultural Exchange Center & Other Creative Projects

 Board Certified Low Budget Mystic

 Since 2016, Christopher has been producing a variety of socially engaged creative projects using the vehicle as a mobile vessel for concepts, beliefs, opinions and theories.
-His current creative project "The Rustbelt Mobile Exchange Center" tries to combat the years of negative public relations, cast a positive promotion of the region, rediscover the rich history and document the spirited people of the American Rustbelt.
+In his current creative project "The Rustbelt Mobile Exchange Center", Christopher tries to combat the years of negative public relations, cast a positive promotion of the region, rediscover the rich history and document the spirited people of the American Rustbelt.